smoreira1/smoreira1/README.md

-## Hi there 👋, I'm Stephen a Software Engineer from Orlando, Florida!
+## Hellos 👋, I'm Stephen a Software Engineer from Orlando, Florida!

 There are a lot of titles developers can get assigned, but I simply I like mentally identify as a "Software Engineer".
 Meaning I care, work on and study the intersection of Computer Science and Economics.